Sasivar/Script/README.md

 # SimplEnum - Modular Enumeration Script

-SimplEnum is a Bash-based interactive enumeration script designed for penetration testers and CTF enthusiasts.
+SimplEnum is a Bash-based interactive enumeration script Built for beginners diving into CTFs and hands-on hacking.
 It supports scanning and probing common services like HTTP, SMB, FTP, and DNS with a menu-driven interface.

 ---